Chief, Innovation & Engagement

 Telephone: 613-237-2159, ext.
 202

 Joanne Lauzon is a senior certified professional in finance with over 25 years of experience and expertise in her field.
-In her current position as director of Finance and Administration, Joanne holds financial responsibility for all the deliverables under her portfolio to implement the strategies and fulfil the objectives of the association.
+In her current position as chief, finances & performance director of Finance and Administration, Joanne holds financial responsibility for all the deliverables under her portfolio to implement the strategies and fulfil the objectives of the association.